 The credit ratings of DME Limited and the bond (ISIN RU000A0ZYM21) issued by Domodedovo Fuel Facilities Ltd. were first published by ACRA on November 29, 2017 and December 26, 2017, respectively.
 The credit rating and outlook of DME Limited and the credit rating of the bond (ISIN RU000A0ZYM21) issued by Domodedovo Fuel Facilities Ltd. are expected to be revised within one year following the rating action date (November 22, 2018).

-Disclosure of deviations from approved methodologies: the profitability factor was assessed with a deviation from the assessment range as specified in the methodology.
+Disclosure of deviations from approved methodologies: the profitability factor was assessed with a deviation from the assessment range as specified in the methodology as a result of a comparison with a group of comparable companies.

 The assigned credit rating is based on the data provided by DME Limited, information from publicly available sources, as well as ACRA’s own databases.
 The credit rating is solicited, and DME Limited participated in its assignment.